epaell/MECB/MECB_68008/Tutor/README.md

    http://sun.hasenbraten.de/vasm/

-To compile the combined version simply run "build.sh".
+To compile the tutor-only and combined version simply run "build.sh".

 TODO: Note that the vector table needs work as the Motorola system had a different set up in the lower part of memory space.
-Currently only the reset vector is set up.
+Currently only the reset and some trap vectors are set up.